-Scheduler is an open source (MIT) Extra for MODX Revolution that handles scheduling tasks in the future and other automation.
-It is meant to provide an easy to integrate and administer scheduling engine or message queue for developers, with a component for admins.
+Scheduler lets you plan tasks to be executed in the future or asynchronously.
+It is meant to provide an easy to integrate scheduling engine or message queue for developers, plus a component for admins.

 If you're looking for any particular screenshots not included here, or if you have any other questions, be sure to let us know by getting in touch with support.